 - Castor Oil: If we want to boost the Diatomaceous Earth to be more effective, we take 1 Tbsp of Castor Oil along with it and within a few hours, we are completely empty and clear.

 - Herbs in capsules or tincture form.
 We use wormwood, black walnut hull, and common clove.
 Years ago, I read some German research that recommended this.
 Today it’s all over the web.
 You can’t take this for months (or when pregnant/nursing) but once a week or 3 consecutive days a month (around the full moon) is effective for our family.
 The herb combination is apparently good for killing the parasite eggs, young, and adult stage.

-- Anti-parasitic essential oils (which are plants and herbs condensed into a volatile form that can pass through cell walls quickly): Cinnamon, Peppermint, Clove, Lemon, Melaleuca, Oregano, Roman Chamomile, and Thyme
+- Anti-parasitic essential oils (which are plants and herbs condensed into a volatile form that can pass through cell walls quickly): Cinnamon, Peppermint, Clove, Lemon, Melaleuca, Oil of Oregano, Roman Chamomile, and Thyme.

 - Enemas: This is by far the fastest way to clean the bowel.
 Think clean, not sterile.
 We do these often and I get so many questions that I wrote it down for a step by step guide.
 For an upgrade, we periodically enlist a Colon Hydrotherapist.
 Colonics are a very effective flush performed by a licensed professional.
 Just be sure to continue the first 3 steps noted above so you keep good flora in your gut.

 - Fresh Pumpkin Seeds (with the hulls): The fiber in the white hulls of pumpkin seeds contains a chemical called cucurbitacin that causes paralysis in worms such as tapeworms and roundworms.
 This allows them to be more easily expelled by the body via the stool.